ishwariiic/Smoking-Habits-Analysis-Based-on-Demographic-Factors/README.md

  as mean imputation for age or mode imputation for categorical features.

- • *Encoding*: Convert categorical variables (gender, educa tion) into numeric form using one-hot or label encoding.
+ • *Encoding*: Convert categorical variables (gender, education) into numeric form using one-hot or label encoding.

  • *Normalization*: Scale continuous variables to ensure com parability across features.